General enterprise reporter

 All Stories

-Colorado authorities are intensifying their crackdown on traffic express lane rule violators, deploying more roadway surveillance technology and shifting from warnings to $75 civil penalties in an effort to improve...
+Colorado authorities have been cracking down on traffic express lane rule violators, deploying more surveillance technology including roadway sensors, cameras and tracking software in an effort to improve highway safety.